This page provides links to:

 A league table of child maltreatment deaths in rich nations (Unicef, 2003)

-Directory of Domestic and Family Violence Statistics.
-(Australian Bureau of Statistics).
+Directory of Family, Domestic and Sexual Violence Statistics.
+(Australian Bureau of Statistics, 2018).

 Experimental Domestic and Family Violence Statistics.
 (Australian Bureu of Statistics).